 How common are urine infections?

 - An enlarged prostate may stop the bladder from emptying properly.
 Some urine may then pool in the bladder.
 Germs (bacteria) are more likely to multiply and cause infection in a stagnant pool of urine.
-(See separate leaflet called Prostate Gland Enlargement which discusses prostate enlargement in more detail.)
+See separate leaflet called Prostate Gland Enlargement for more details.